yaxu/icfp24/src/icfp.md

 We can now tell when an event is continuous, because its `whole` is set to `Nothing`.

-## Complete pattern representation

-The representation in types is now complete, with the following a basis for representing values that support both continuous and discrete time, within the same datatype.
+The types are now complete, as follows.

 ```haskell
 type Time = Rational